ro-dhr/Outlook-Exchange-Troubleshooting-Lab/README.md

 ![Sending as Service Desk](screenshots/ticket01-10-sending-as-servicedesk.png)
 ![Kenneth Green receives the email](screenshots/ticket01-11-kgreen-receives-verification.png)

-**Root cause:** No delegation permissions had been assigned to the mailbox. **Resolution:** Full Access and Send As are separate permissions and both needed to be granted individually to fully resolve the request.
+**Root cause:** No delegation permissions had been assigned to the mailbox. **Resolution:** Full Access and Send As are separate permissions, and both needed to be granted individually to fully resolve the request.

 ---